+Number of

+Action Items Percent of Action

-Number of Action Items Number of Action Items Completed by 2011-2012 Percent of Action Items Completed by 2011-2012
+Number of Completed by Items Completed

+Action Items 2011-2012 by 2011-2012

-Educational Master Plan
+Educational Master Plan 180 6 3.3%

 Other College Plans

-With the reorganization of the EMP, the data above were not available in time for the evaluation report.
+With the reorganization of the EMP, new data above were not available in time for the evaluation report.
+The numbers shown in the table above are from the evaluation of 2011-2012.